ewowi/StarDocs/docs/StarLight/Effects.md

 ## Effects

-StarLeds comes with a range of built in lighting effects.
+StarLight comes with a range of built in lighting effects.
 Users can also create their own effects in the LedEffects.h file.

 For programming palettes, see this page: 🚧

 ## Effect Types

 Effects can be specific to a type of fixture, such as 2D or 3D effects.
-Effects can be synchronized between multiple instances of StarLeds.
+Effects can be synchronized between multiple instances of StarLight.

 ## Creating New Effects